copier-org/copier/docs/inheritance_and_composition.md

 <!-- TODO: add an example of inheritance -->

-Template Composition, on the other hand, is a way to combine multiple templates, independent of each other, into a single new template.
+Template composition, on the other hand, is a way to combine multiple templates, independent of each other, into a single new template.
 In this way you can join the functionalities of multiple templates, by adding some "glue code", and avoid repetition.